Karkota dynasty: Lalitaditya

 A world conqueror, Lalitaditya Muktapida (724/725−760/761) is credited by Kalhana with extensive conquests spanning major parts of India, Afghanistan and Central Asia; he is said to have even subdued Yashovarman, winning Kannauj.
 Kalhana lived around four centuries after Lalitaditya, and popular imagination appears to have embellished Lalitaditya's achievements by then.
 A century before, Al-Biruni noted the Kashmiris to celebrate an annual festival in commemoration of Lalitaditya, who "defeated the Turks and ruled over the world".
 Lalitaditya is also known from the Tangshu.

 Stein had rejected Kalhana's description of Lalitaditya's conquests as "mythology" and noted his ignorance about territories outside Kashmir.
 However, Hermann Goetz found little amiss with Kalhana's claims and accepted them as "historical fact"; Goetz's acceptance has since penetrated into the work of numerous scholars like André Wink and Ronald Inden.
 Sen, comparing Kalhana's account with contemporary Chinese and Tibetan sources including official histories, coins and pilgrim-chronicles, agrees with Stein.

 Numerous Brahmin immigrants were brought to Kashmir during his time including the ancestors of Abhinavagupta.
 A brilliant intellectual and artistic culture flourished during his reign.

 Kuvalayapida

 Son of Lalitaditya and his first queen Kamaladevi, his short reign of one year and half a month was marked by a succession struggle between him and his half-brother.
 No evidence other than the Rajatarangini exists to corroborate his reign.
 Kalhana held him to be a virtuous ruler.
-After being subject to treachery by his minister, Kuvalayapida realized the folly of material gains, abdicated the throne, and retreated to a holy forest where he attained siddhi.
+After being subject to treachery by his minister, Kuvalayapida realised the folly of material gains, abdicated the throne, and retreated to a holy forest where he attained siddhi.